i-brnrd/patchLSD/TASK.md

 During the first set, participants are asked to pay attention to the change in reward magnitudes (ignoring delays).
 In the second set, participants are asked to pay attention to the change of reward delays (ignoring reward magnitudes), and in the final set, to the changes in both magnitudes and delays.

 ### Training C:
-[Training C](/Assets/Scripts/TrainingCController.cs) is a shortened (18 trials) version of the experimental task including leave-stay decisions.
-Participants are given performance feedback after each trial.\
-The 18 trials are [randomly selected](#order-randomisation) patches from the full task set.
+[Training C](/Assets/Scripts/TrainingCController.cs) is a shortened version of the experimental task, including leave-stay decisions.
+Participants are given performance feedback after each trial.
+Training C comprises 18 [randomly selected](#order-randomisation) patches from the full task set.

 ## Task
-Participants are presented with all [90 changing patches](/Assets/Resources/RewardData/) (visualised [here](/Assets/Resources/Literature/MarcoRR.html)) in an evenly distributed [random order](#order-randomisation).
+Participants are presented with all [90 changing patches](/Assets/Resources/RewardData/) (visualised [here](/Assets/Resources/Literature/MarcoRR.html)) in [random order](#order-randomisation).

-The task plays right through the 90 trials unless paused & resumed (see below).
-On completion, there is an option to download and save the [behavioural data](#behavioural-data) can be saved as a `.zip` (as well as being recoverable from the device-specific [locally stored](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) data).
+The task plays through all 90 trials unless [paused & resumed](#pausing).
+On completion, there is an option to download and save the [behavioural data](#behavioural-data) as a `.zip` (as well as being recoverable from the device-specific [locally stored](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) data).

 ### Leave-Stay Decision & Feedback
 After the [changing patch](/Assets/Resources/RewardData/rew2ld.csv) is presented, a question mark is shown on screen for 2s to indicate the start of the decision phase.